 The Quran outlines the recipients of the Zakat as follows:

-"You shall give the relatives, the needy and the homeless their ‘haqahu’ (decreed right), but do not be excessive, extravagant.”
+"You shall give the relatives ‘haqahu’ (his due), as well as the needy and the homeless yet do not squander wastefully.”
 17:26

 The use of the word ‘haqahu’ indicates that God is speaking of the obligatory Zakat and not about voluntary charities.